HiDefTextiles/HiDefKnits/README.md

 TODO

-HiDef Knits is an intuitive easy-to-use design tool for handmade knitwear, that even the not so computer savvy grandmother would be able to use or even be useful for those limited or no experience in knitting to design a garment that they could outsource the knitting to.
+HiDef Knits is an intuitive easy-to-use design tool for handmade knitwear, that even the not so computer savvy grandmother would be able to use.
+The user could also have limited or no experience in knitting and use HiDef Knits to design a garment that they could outsource the knitting to.

 The objective of HiDef Knits is create a tool that enables hobby knitters to publish their designs for others to make.